-The licence is issued with prior consent obtained from the Ministry of Defence, Ministry of Foreign Affairs and European Integration and Ministry of Interior.
+- The issuing authority for export licence is the Ministry of Economic development of Montenegro. - The licence is issued with prior consent obtained from the Ministry of Defence, Ministry of foreign affairs and Ministry of Interior.

 As needed, and depending on a type and purpose of the controlled goods, the Ministry of Economy acquires opinions from other competent bodies as well.